Measuring frailty in the elderly: an indicator based on a super-classifier: Introduction

+\review{The change in the age structure of the world's population has led to a widespread slow but steady ageing process, which translates into the need to adjust healthcare services provided to citizens.
+Since the early 2000s, life expectancy at birth has increased from 66.8 years in 2000 to 73.1 years in 2019 \citep{WHO_world_2025}.
+However, this increase was not matched by an equivalent rise in healthy life expectancy, which has grown from 58.1 to 63.5 years over the same period.
+This gap between lifespan and healthspan (what has been termed the \textit{longevity paradox} \citep{garmany2021}) implies that an increasing share of older individuals spend a significant portion of their lives burdened by chronic conditions, disabilities and functional decline \citep{donno2024}.

+The growing elderly population, increasingly exposed to chronic diseases and disability, puts considerable strain on healthcare systems worldwide.
+Conditions such as cardiovascular disease, diabetes and neurodegenerative disorders become increasingly prevalent with age \citep{vos2017}, contributing to reduced independence, social isolation and lower quality of life \citep{vermeiren2016}.
+In this context, the identification of the most vulnerable individuals becomes crucial for an effective healthcare planning and an efficient allocation of resources.

-For this reason, the concept of frailty has attracted growing interest over time.
-Although there is still no single definition accepted within the scientific community \citep{Hoogendijk_frailty_2019}, frailty is commonly defined as a complex and dynamic condition of increased vulnerability in a person, which usually affects older adults \citep{fried2001frailty}.
-It can be caused by various factors, including exposure to stressful events, and can increase the risk of developing diseases of different severity \citep{fried_untangling_2004}.
-Due to its complexity, there are numerous definitions in the scientific literature that capture different aspects of frailty itself.
-These definitions are grouped into three \textit{paradigms} that differ according to their theoretical framework \citep{cavazza_fragilita_2014}: the biomedical paradigm, the cumulative deficit paradigm and the bio-psycho-social paradigm.
+This vulnerability is encompassed by the concept of frailty.
+Within the epidemiological literature, frailty is broadly understood as a multidimensional syndrome of decreased physiological reserve and increased susceptibility to adverse health outcomes, including hospitalisation, disability and mortality \citep{fried2001frailty, clegg_development_2016}.
+Over the past three decades, several descriptive and operational definitions of frailty have been put forward.
+These definitions are typically grouped into three paradigms that differ according to their theoretical framework \citep{rockwood_what_2005}: the biomedical paradigm, the cumulative deficit paradigm and the bio-psycho-social paradigm.

-According to the biomedical paradigm, frailty is defined as a biological syndrome in which functional reserves and resistance to external stressors are reduced \citep{fried2001frailty}.
-These reductions may cause a progressive decline in physiological systems, resulting in increased vulnerability and the onset of adverse health events.
-However, this definition captures only one aspect of frailty (the biomedical one) and ignores the complex and multidimensional nature of this concept.
-To measure frailty using this definition, the main indicator used by the scientific community is the \textit{Fried Frailty Phenotype}.
-An individual is considered frail when at least three of the following elements are present: unintentional weight loss, exhaustion, weakness, slowness and low physical activity.
+According to the biomedical paradigm, frailty is defined as a biological syndrome characterised by decreased physiological reserve and reduced resistance to stressors, resulting from cumulative declines across multiple physiological systems, which in turn causes increased vulnerability to adverse health outcomes \citep{fried2001frailty}.
+The physiological changes associated with ageing are central to this process and significantly increase the risk of falls, fractures, hospitalisation and mortality among frail older adults.
+The most widely used measurement tool within this paradigm is the Fried Frailty Phenotype \citep{fried2001frailty}, which classifies an individual as frail when at least three of the following five criteria are observed: unintentional weight loss, exhaustion, muscle weakness, slowness and low physical activity.